 Proctored exams (oral responses, responses transcribed, audio taped test).

-Choose textbooks that come with a study guide.
+Choose textbooks that come with a study guide and are available in alternative formats.

 Double-space all material.